Subsidized child care was established to assist parents with the cost of child care. It is a program funded with both State and Federal dollars.

 Child care recognized needs:

-There are currently more than 60-licensed child care centers and homes in Lee County that participate in the child care subsidy program.
+There are currently more than 30-licensed child care centers and homes in Lee County that participate in the child care subsidy program.
 Child care facilities in North Carolina are rated with a Five Star Rated License system based on how well they are doing in providing quality child care.
-Parents can obtain a child care provider’s star rating by checking the listing of providers on the Division of Child Development’s website http://www.ncchildcare.net or by looking at the license which is prominently displayed at the center or home.
+Parents can obtain a child care provider’s star rating by checking the listing of providers on the Division of Child Development and Early Education’s website http://www.ncchildcare.net or by looking at the license which is prominently displayed at the center or home.
 Parents and responsible adults are allowed to choose the child care provider that best meets the needs of the child.
+To participate in Child Care Subsidy, the Child Care Provider must have at a minimum a 3 star license.

-To expedite disposition of your application and to determine the parent fee you will be responsible to pay, bring check stubs from the last three pay periods to verify income or a wage verification form can be printed from the link on the next page, school registration if you are a student and in order to receive a voucher for child care you must know which Child Care provider you would like to use (provider list is available from any child care worker).
+To expedite disposition of your application and to determine the parent fee you will be responsible to pay, bring proof of all income received in the month prior to your application in order to verify income or a wage verification form can be printed from the link on the next page, school registration if you are a student and in order to receive a voucher for child care you must know which Child Care provider you would like to use (provider list is available from any child care worker).

 Child Care Services Subsidy Unit